andrewhilts/ami/README.md

 # Access My Info
+THIS IS IN ACTIVE DEVELOPMENT.
+USE AT OWN RISK.

 AMI is a web application that helps people to create legal requests for copies of their personal information from data operators.
 AMI is a step-by-step wizard that results in the generation of a personalized formal letter requesting access to the information that an operator stores and utilizes about a person.

 ## Installation